hypherionmc/fdd-docs/installation/empty-config.md

     requireDiscordMembership = false
     #Can players verify multiple Minecraft Accounts
     allowMultipleAccounts = false
+    #Change the discord user nickname to their Minecraft name when their accounts are linked
+    changeDiscordNickname = false
     #Optional: The player requires any of these roles to be able to join your server
     requiredRoles = []
     #Optional: Players with these roles will never be allowed access to your server